-Emma had requested a lot of Eucalyptus within her personal flowers and the venue floral arrangements.
-Different Eucalyptus species have a wide range of colours ranging from silvery greys to dark greens and even blue-greens.
-We played the concept with different eucalyptus species and showcased its hues, forms and shapes to add interest.
-Some Eucalyptus leaves are circular, others are heart-shaped, elongated or blade-shaped.
+Emma had requested a lot of eucalyptus within her personal flowers and the venue floral arrangements.
+Different eucalyptus species have a wide range of colours ranging from silvery greys to dark greens and even blue-greens.
+We elaborated on the concept by incorporating different eucalyptus types, showcasing its hues, forms and various shapes.
+Interestingly, some Eucalyptus leaves are circular, whilst others are heart-shaped, elongated or blade-shaped.

-The Horniman Museum is a unique venue in the beautiful area of Forest Hill and sits in its own curated gardens.
+Horniman Museum and Gardens is a unique venue in a picturesque area of Forest Hill with its own curated gardens.
 Interlacing beautiful landscapes, historical buildings and art exhibitions, the site is a unique place to celebrate a special occasion.
-Arriving at the Gardens early, we set up an arch within the Glass Conservatory.
-The elegant Victorian Conservatory stands proudly with a beautiful landscaped backdrop allowing the guests to enjoy the stunning gardens.
-The arch beautifully framed the couple, whilst marrying stylishly with the Victorian aspect of the conservatory.
-We used a varied mix of eucalyptus with red proteas for the final touch and to add a subtle splash of colour.
+As we arrived at the glasshouse, we set up an arch within the Conservatory.
+The elegant Victorian venue stands proudly with a beautiful landscaped backdrop allowing the guests to enjoy the stunning gardens.
+The custom-made copper arch beautifully framed the couple, whilst marrying stylishly with the Victorian style.
+We used a varied mix of eucalyptus with red proteas as the focal flower which added a splash of colour.
 Naturally, the arch linked to the bridal bouquet and the other flower arrangements and created a subtle parallel.

-Once we set up the copper wedding arch, and we arranged the eucalyptus at each row of chairs within the conservatory, we snapped a few beautiful pictures before we made our way to the Bethnal Green Town Hall Hotel to set up the reception room.
+Once we set up the copper wedding arch and arranged eucalyptus bunches at each pew end we took a few beautiful pictures and made our way to the Bethnal Green Town Hall Hotel to set up the tables for the wedding breakfast.

 Bethnal Green Town Hotel’s wedding decorations were subtle and featured a few types of foliage, including a mix of ferns, eucalyptus, and palms.
-We placed them in clear glass and gold vases and spread throughout the room to create a green forest feel.
+These were placed in clear glass and gold vases and spread around the room to create a fragrant experience.